Mjøndalen: Portåsen

 Portåsen is a museum honouring the life and writing of Herman Wildenvey, a prominent Norwegian poet.
-Herman Wildenvey lived the first three years of his life in Mjøndalen.
-At three years of age, he was moved to the Portåsen farm on the edge of the forest above the village.
+He lived in Mjøndalen as a young child and later moved to a farm near the village.

-Today Portåsen, Wildenveys rike is a cultural centre, meeting place and venue for local, regional and national artists.
-The site includes a newly renovated farmhouse and farm buildings.
-Stiftelsen Portåsen is the organization which works on the development of Portåsen and which operates in affiliation with Buskerud Museum (Buskerudmuseet), a foundation for the preservation of cultural heritage within Buskerud.
+tiftelsen Portåsen is the organization which works on the development of Portåsen and which operates in affiliation with Buskerud Museum (Buskerudmuseet), a foundation for the preservation of cultural heritage within Buskerud.